-I’m currently doing my PhD research with Emily Levesque at the University of Washington and my thesis focuses on the binary fraction of Red Supergiants in the Local Group Galaxies M31, M33, and the Magellanic Clouds.
+I’m recently finished my PhD at the University of Washington under the supervision of Emily Levesque.
+My dissertation focused on the binary fraction of Red Supergiants in the Local Group Galaxies M31, M33, and the Magellanic Clouds.
 Evolutionary models show that binary RSGs will always exist in systems with B-type stars and thus spectroscopically they will show the strong TiO bands characteristic of RSGs as well as the upper balmer lines found in B-type stars.
 Combining the spectra of these two types of stars creates a “flatter” spectral energy distribution than expected and thus they can be picked out photometrically.
 By placing color-color cuts on archival photometry, I came up with a list of candidate RSG+B star binaries.
 The candidates were then observed spectroscopically and I ended up finding ~250 of them!
-I’m now in the process of looking at how the binary fraction changes as a function of metallicity.
-My thesis defense is scheduled for February 25, 2021!
+I additionally determined the binary fraction across different environments and determined that the percentage ranged from 15-40%.

 2009 – present

 I first started working with Phil Massey as his REU student in the summer of 2009.
 Even though the project he picked out for me was a ridiculous choice for a summer student (learn more about it below), I decided to continue working with him after returning to Wellesley in the fall.
 This collaboration has continued as I’ve switched back and forth between a part and full time employee at Lowell while both living in Flagstaff and working remotely.
 During these past 9 years, Phil and I have done a lot of great research on a variety of interesting projects.

 Surveying M31, M33 and the Magellanic Clouds for Wolf-Rayet stars